Self-dual instantons and gravitating dyons in non-Abelian ModMax theory: Einstein gravity and nonlinear conformal matter

 To look for Euclidean wormhole solutions in Einstein-non-Abelian-ModMax, we perform a radial diffeomorphism such that the metric in Eq.~\eqref{ds-WH} can be written as

+where $h(r)$ is referred to as the area coordinate.
 Since the trace of the energy-momentum tensor vanishes on shell by virtue of conformal invariance of scalar and gauge fields, the field equations for the metric yields $R=4\Lambda$.
 This condition, when evaluated on the ansatz~\eqref{ds-WH}, gives the second-order nonlinear equation